 Easy Ways to Use Konjac Noodles and Powder

 In a recent blog post, I told you about my favorite new superfood: KONJAC ROOT.
-I’m head-over-heels in love with this fun food that literally has zero carbs!
+I’m head-over-heels in love with this fun food that literally has only 2-3g of carbs!
 And did I mention, it is high in fiber … something I know most of us are not getting enough of.
 I hope you fall in love with it as quickly as I did.

 I know it can be a little intimidating to try a brand-new food, especially if it’s not like anything you’ve eaten before.
 So to ease you into making konjac root part of your diet, here’s a quick primer on the different forms of konjac, how to add it to your diet, and how to prepare it.